Lutece/one-spaces/README.md

 A tiny module for making className 😎

 ## Performance
-I wanna create a small and fast module.
+I wanna create a small and fast library.
 Please see our [benchmark](./bench/README.md) test result!

 ## Installation